Your Extraordinary Canada & New England Adventure Awaits

 Many itineraries also offer the opportunity to combine regions – sailing from New York or Boston northward through New England and into the Canadian Maritimes, or continuing along the St. Lawrence River to Québec City and Montréal.

-If that sounds like a lot to navigate, rest assured — every detail will be expertly handled by Extraordinary Adventures and our dedicated Canada and New England cruise advisors.
-Call us today!
+If that sounds like a lot to navigate, rest assured – every detail will be expertly handled by Extraordinary Adventures and our dedicated Canada and New England cruise advisors.
+Let’s design your extraordinary adventure – call us today at (352) 432-8131 or start planning your cruise.

 Beyond Canada & New England